afarooqey/job-sdet-assignment/tap-plan.md

 # TAP Resource SDET Onboarding Plan
 This onboarding plan highlights the steps to train a new TAP resource for the SDET role at EY.

+Two resources are requested to staff engagements at Mastercard (Alberta, DIP, Connect) and potentially others in the future.
+We are need of new resources in the Alberta engagement as two existing SDETs will go away on PTO and these new resources can fill in while they are away.
+It will also build a SDET pipeline for future engagements.

 ## Cost
-A new TAP resource's expected rate is: ??? per week.
+A new TAP resource's expected rate is: $47/hour.

 This is a four week plan.

+Cost for 1 TAP resource per week = 47 x 40 = $1,880.00.

-#### Total Cost: $ ???
+#### Total Cost Two Resources: $3,760.00.

 ## Objectives
 The main objective of this initiative is to train a new resource as Software Developer Engineer in Test (SDET).